Visit this page every week during Lent to see new activities and information.

 This week, try and make a special effort to listen to Jesus.
 He encourages us to be kind to everybody, to be helpful to other people and our family.
 He also asks us to pray for all those who need His help.

-You can download and print the colouring page if you wish.
+You can download and print the activities below the picture.

 DOING GOD'S WILL - FIRST WEEK OF LENT